-Even though my mother wasn’t a big pie maker, there is something about Mother’s Day and Apple Pie that go together.
+Even though my mother wasn't a big pie maker, there is something about Mother's Day and Apple Pie that go together.
 Odd.
-I wan’t sure why I had this connection in my head.
-Then, when I went to write this post – it struck me.
-Many of our most-cherished family recipes are apple-based.
-Digging around in the archives I found one from Laura’s family, one from mine, and one from my husband’s.
-Evidence, I suppose, that there is a connection between apples and moms.
+I wasn't sure why I had this connection in my head.
+Then, when I went to write this post - it struck me.
+Many of our most cherished family recipes are apple-based.

 If you prefer, try your hand at a classic family favorite from one of our moms!